GSA/digitalgov.gov/content/events/2018/07/2018-07-12-an-inside-look-at-how-fbi-develops-engaging-video.md

 - How to work with minimal resources: from concept development to producing video
 - Developing a content strategy for a video and story series: from messaging and scene planning to marketing and promotion
 - Backpack journalism: producing video and photo content on your own with minimal gear
-- Utilizing tools like 360 video, photography and audio to tell a story
+- Utilizing tools like 360 video, photography, and audio to tell a story
 - Leveraging different digital and traditional communications vehicles to get the most eyes on your content

-This talk is aimed at video producers, directors, cinematographers / DP’s, editors, social media and digital content managers, and anyone else interested in widening their reach through telling stories.
+This talk is aimed at video producers, directors, cinematographers / DPs, editors, social media and digital content managers, and anyone else interested in widening their reach through telling stories.

 ## About the Presenters